dani22922/El-Pollo-Loco/README.md

  2d Jump and Run Game

-Help Pepe to collect coins and salsa bottles. throw the bottles to fight his enemies or jump on their head.
+Help Pepe to collect coins and salsa bottles.
+Throw bottles to fight his enemies or jump on their head.